It’s easy to always be right.

 I see the same self-deception dynamics at play in other areas, too.

 Here’s another high thought I once wrote down:

 “In a way, I’m really playing dumb all the time because I already know what I should be doing.

 “For example, I always think: ‘I so want my son to be happy!’
 But my part in his happiness has really been clear all along: to spend time with him, to challenge him, to be involved in what he’s interested in…

-“These high thoughts are intuitions that my current conscious (non-high) mind has kept me from seeing.”
+“These high thoughts are intuitions that my current conscious thinking patterns have kept me from seeing.”

 Seeing the truth about your life (say, in a counselor’s office) won’t be enough to change your life.

 Not long ago, I found myself starting to develop that same negative attitude again at work.